 Tell Me About A Time When You Demonstrated Leadership Skills

 At almost anytime during the interview, you might hear the question, “Tell me about a time when you demonstrated leadership skills.”
-Having a prepared answer for this behavioral interview question will go a long way in making sure you tell the interviewer exactly what they’re expecting to hear.
+Having a prepared answer for this behavioral interview question will go a long way in ensuring you tell the interviewer exactly what they’re expecting to hear.

-Most people think this interview question is only pertinent for those who are applying for management positions or operations positions.
+Most people think this interview question is only pertinent for those applying for management positions or operations positions.
 But that’s not true.
 More commonly, this question is asked of those who are individual contributors.
-That’s because the interviewer wants to understand how you might show signs of leadership to the rest of your team, increasing overall morale.
+That’s because the interviewer wants to understand how you might show leadership signs to the rest of your team, increasing overall morale.

-Let's go ahead and dig into how you can answer this question in an effective way.
+Let's go ahead and dig into how you can effectively answer this question.

 What The Answer Should Contain